christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Weak evidence in this analysis shows that the summarization motif is not just for sentiment, but might be a general mechanism models use—in this case to track and update information about sequential events; so the model is using the tokens as a reference point to maintain a coherent representation of the scene.
 This behavior was discovered by patching clean residual activations for content (`box`, `leaves`) and functional (`the`) tokens into a corrupted model run at specific layers to isolate their contribution.

-The baseline logit difference for the uncorrupted run is 16.52.
+The baseline logit difference for the clean run is 16.52.
 But when clean activations are patched in for `box`, `leaves` and `the`, the logit difference increases by 36%.
 This implies that the model is relying on these positions to store contextual information and that these tokens play a central role in the model’s predictions.

 <br>